Burundi Migoti Hill

 This is the first of three coffees from Burundi this season, bought to us by two young British guys who have made sustainable partnerships on the ground in Rwanda and Burundi.
 Their coffees are so good and they are part of the future of UK coffee.

 Location: Gomvyi, Western Burundi

 Varietal: Red Bourbon

-Processing method: Fully Washed, dried on raised beds.
+Processing method: Fully washed and dried on raised beds,

 The altitude of the farms: 1700 – 1900 masl